Religious non-medical health care institution items & services

 - The RNHCI Utilization Review Committee agrees that you would require hospital or SNF care if you weren’t in the RNHCI.

 - You have a written election on file with Medicare indicating that your need for RNHCI care is based on both your eligibility and religious beliefs.
-The election must also indicate that if you decide to accept standard medical care, you’ll revoke the election and may have to wait 1-5 years (depending on how many times you may have previously revoked your election) to be eligible for a new election to get RNHCI services.
+The election must also indicate that if you decide to accept standard medical care, you’ll revoke the election and will have to wait 1 year after the first revocation and 5 years after subsequent revocations to be eligible for a new election to get RNHCI services.